Sean McDermott: 2019 season

+2020 season

 On August 12, 2020, McDermott signed a contract extension through 2025.
 The 2020 season marked many instances of growth and success for McDermott and the Bills.
 Quarterback Josh Allen developed dramatically, turning into an MVP candidate and leading the Bills to their first AFC East Division Title since 1995, as well as a 13–3 record, tied for second best in the league with the Green Bay Packers and behind the Kansas City Chiefs.
 They also tied a franchise record for wins previously set in 1990 and 1991.
 After winning their first division title since 1995, they won their first playoff game in 25 years with a win against the Indianapolis Colts in the Wild Card Round, before defeating the Baltimore Ravens 17–3 for a trip to their first AFC Championship Game in 27 years.

 In the AFC Championship, the Bills lost to the Kansas City Chiefs 38–24, ending their 2020 season, and ending the Bills' hopes of returning to the Super Bowl for the first time in 27 years.
 McDermott was questioned by fans and analysts for his play calling, with criticism specifically aimed at his decision making in regards to attempting field goals instead of touchdowns on a pair of fourth and goal situations.
 The Bills finished their 2020 season with a cumulative record of 15–4.